joecodecreations/semanticVersion/README.md

 ## Usage

-While in your project root (where package.json is located), access the tool by running `updateTag`.
+While in your project root (where package.json is located), access the tool by running `updateTag` or `semanticversion`.